RainbowMiner/RainbowMiner/README.md

 - **AutoBonusExtendForHours**: Enter amount of hours, that you want to reward with an automatic bonus extension (e.g. 24) [default=0]
 - **AutoBonusExtendByHours**: Enter bonus extension in hours per each fully rented AutoBonusExtendForHours (e.g. 1) [default=0]
 - **AutoBonusExtendTimes**: Limit the maximum extensions by AutoBonusExtendByHours to a specific number of times (e.g. 1), 0=unlimited [default=0]
-- **AutoCreateMinProfitPercent**: Enter minimum profitability in percent compared to current best profit, for full rigs to be autocreated on MRR [defau lt=50]
+- **AutoCreateMinProfitPercent**: Enter minimum profitability in percent compared to current best profit, for full rigs to be autocreated on MRR [default=50]
 - **AutoCreateMinCPUProfitBTC**: Enter minimum one-day revenue in BTC, for a CPU-only rig to be autocreated on MRR [default=0.00001]
 - **AutoCreateMaxMinHours**: Enter the maximum hours for minimum rental time, for a rig to be autocreated on MRR [default=24]
 - **AutoCreateAlgorithm**: Algorithms that should always be autocreated on MRR, even if below the other limits [default=]